UniversalDependencies/docs/_u-dep/acl.md

 acl(affaire, suivre)
 ~~~

-A relative clause is an instance of `acl`: the relation points from
+A relative clause is an instance of `acl`, characterized by finiteness and a trace of
+the modified noun in the embedded clause .
+As with acl, the relation points from
 the noun that is modified to the head of the relative clause, normally
 a verb.